Durmiendo

 on the green forest floor,

-like those the clever children placed by day
+those the clever children placed by day

 and followed to their door